 The Web Application Firewall component provides firewall protection against attacks at the Application Layer of the Open Systems Interconnection Basic Reference Model.
-It implements a positive security model, which allows only traffic which adheres to industry standards and best coding practices.
-All other traffic is treated as malicious and blocked.
+Traffic which matches a pre-defined signature will be treated as defined in the signature (this may be any combination of blocking, logging, and maintaining statistics for matches).